KoKoLates/csrt-dev-interface/README.md

-# csrt-dev
+# CSR=DCF Tracker Prototype
-An object tracking interface prototype based on the CSR-DCF algorithm for selected object tracking and coordinates acquisition.
+An object tracking interface prototype that mainly based in image process with CSR-DCF algorithms.
+For tracking the selected object in region of interest and return the center coordinate of the detected object.